Living Together Guidelines

 Stars

 Ever since I learned about Nextdoor.com I have seen its potential to help people land in a new place more quickly and build a community around themselves.
-Most of the time when we move it takes a while to acclimate and find a new group of friends.
+Most of the time, when we move,e it takes a while to acclimate and find a new group of friends.
 I would guess the time it takes most people to arrive in a new town to be 2-3 years.
-What would our lives be like if that time was shortened to months or weeks, instead?
-I think they’d be richer and I explain below how this can be done by anyone, anywhere.
+What would our lives be like if that time were shortened to months or weeks, instead?
+I think they’d be richer, and I explain below how this can be done by anyone, anywhere.

 Using Nextdoor.com and other online tools such as Constant Contact* (email service provider + survey capability) and Facebook (for group functions), it’s possible to quickly build a list of people who live close by who share your interests.
 When one relocates, these tools can be used to create a new group of friends quickly.